anywhichway/doxl/README.md

 {name:"joe",age:21,gender:"undeclared"}
 ```

-Finally, `doxl.undefined` cam take additional arguments which are passed to underlying target functions that match query property names.
+Finally, `doxl.undefined` can take additional arguments which are passed to underlying target functions that match query property names.

 ## Processing Arrays Of Possible Matches